Related Topics

 How can SNAP help with access to healthy, affordable food?

 The Supplemental Nutrition Assistance Program (SNAP)—formerly known as the Food Stamp Program—supplements household budgets so people can buy the food they need.
-The program provides nutrition assistance to more than 4 million older adults living alone as well as more than 7 million households with children.2 Every day, SNAP makes a difference in the lives of older adults and their loved ones, including women and children in the first 1,000 days.
+In fiscal year 2023, SNAP provided vital financial support to roughly 42 million Americans each month.3 Every day, SNAP makes a difference in the lives of older adults and their loved ones, including women and children in the first 1,000 days.

-SNAP helps eligible, low-income individuals and families put food on the table.
+1. SNAP helps eligible, low-income people and families put food on the table.

-According to the most recent data, adults ages 60 and over who live alone received an average monthly benefit of $105 per month.
-Households with children are often larger and so received an average benefit of $383 per month.2
+According to the most recent data, adults ages 60 and over who live alone received an average monthly benefit of $188 per month.4 Households with children are often larger and so received an average benefit of $574 per month.4

 SNAP benefits are flexible and easy to use.
-They are delivered monthly through electronic debit cards, which can then be used to buy groceries at one of hundreds of thousands of authorized retailers nationwide, ranging from superstores to farmers markets.
+They are delivered monthly through electronic debit cards (EBT cards), which can then be used to buy groceries at one of hundreds of thousands of authorized retailers nationwide, ranging from superstores to farmers markets.
 Some states are even exploring the use of SNAP benefits for purchasing food through online retailers.

-SNAP helps ensure children have a strong start and seniors can age with dignity and independence.
+SNAP helps ensure children have a strong start and older adults can age with good health and independence.

 When mothers and babies cannot access good nutrition, their immediate and long-term health and well-being suffers.
 But, when families receive nutrition assistance through SNAP, they experience less food insecurity and improved outcomes.
 Mothers have healthier babies, young children develop on-track, and older children perform measurably better in school.

-If you or your loved ones are struggling to afford food, remember that SNAP can help.
-Use NCOA’s BenefitsCheckUp to check your eligibility for programs that can help you pay for food, housing, utilities, prescription drugs, health care, and more.
+If you or your family members are struggling to get enough food, remember that SNAP can help.
+Use NCOA’s BenefitsCheckUp® to browse programs that can help you afford groceries, housing, utilities, prescription drugs, health care, and more.

 To learn more about the first 1,000 days and how you can join the fight to build a strong foundation for all mothers, children, and families to thrive, visit 1,000 Days on Facebook.